Meknes: Industry

-Major Companies
+Major companies

 Services

 Many of the services products in Meknes are related to tourism due to the attractions of the old city district (the medina).

 Transport

 Road

 The geographical location of the city of Meknes makes it one of the important transport hubs in Morocco.
 The city is accessed via the A2 expressway with two exits, one to the east of the city and another to the west.

 The city's Gare Routière (intercity bus station) is located west of the medina, along with the main station for grand taxis (intercity taxis).
-A newer station for buses operated by CTM is located near the main train station.
+A newer station for buses operated by CTM is located near the main railway station.

 Rail

 Two train stations are located in the new city district (French: Ville Nouvelle) of Meknes, with trains each hour to the east, west, and north of Morocco.
+One is larger than the other and serve a different purpose.
 Operated by ONCF, the following table lists destinations reachable via Meknes railway stations (round-trips):

 As mentioned above, Meknes city has two train stations, and their names are: Meknes Railway Station (French: Gare de Meknès) and Meknes Amir Abdul Qadir Railway Station (French: Gare de Meknès Amir Abdelkader).
 All the mentioned trains cited in the previous table stop by the former station; and except the first row of the table, all the remaining trains stop by the latter station.

 Air

 The nearest airport is Fes-Saïss Airport (IATA: FEZ, ICAO: GMFF) accessible only by road transport.

 Otherwise, Mohammed V Airport in Casablanca, with more international flights and destinations, is conveniently accessible by train.

+There is also a military airport in Meknes.